Ninnu Kalisaka: Plot

 The film is a tale of two young pairs of lovers, Abhiram & Deepti and Chandu & Bindu.
 Abhiram & Bindu are IT professionals who moved to the USA, where they joined the same project and became good friends.
 Chandu & Deepti are dance professionals in India, and both want to win a dance trophy.
 The two pairs come closer and become good friends.
 After a few incidents, Abhiram & Bindu start feeling something more than friendship, and confusion arises about whether it is love.
 Back in India, Chandu & Deepti win the trophy, and everyone asks them whether they are in love; then they say "Yes" but not with each other, and they parts ways.
 The time comes for wrapping the project, and Abhiram decides to convey his feelings while Bindu waits for it.
 On their return, Abhiram meets a film star Jagapati Babu in the aircraft, narrates his story, and asks him for a solution.
 Then, he says, "First Love is always the best love", which makes him realize it is just infatuation with Bindu.
 Finally, Abhiram decides not to propose to Bindu & they meet their lovers at the airport and decide to marry them.

+Production

+The film marked the Telugu film debut of Santosh Samrat, Chaitanya Krishna, Dipa Shah and Pia Bajpai.
+Siva Nageswara Rao also acted in the film.

 Soundtrack

 The music was composed by Sunil Kashyap and released by the Mayuri Audio Company.
+The audio release function took place at Ramoji Film City on 10 September 2009 with M. M. Keeravani, Chandrabose, S. S. Rajamouli, Rama Rajamouli, V. N. Aditya, Y. V. S. Chowdary, Vishnu Manchu, Krish Jagarlamudi, and Manchu Manoj as the chief guests.